 Forgivable Education Loans for Service (FELS)

-The Forgivable Education Leans for Service Program was established by the North Carolina Assembly to provide assistance to qualified students who are committed to working in North Carolina in designated critical employment shortage professions.
-For information on deadlines, eligibility, value, and application procedure, please visit www.cfnc.org/FELS.
+The Forgivable Education Loans for Service Program was established by the North Carolina Assembly to provide assistance to qualified students who are committed to working in North Carolina in designated critical employment shortage professions.
+For information on deadlines, eligibility, value, and application procedure, please visit the CFNC website.

 Loans are also available for domestic and international students through private lenders.
 Please visit the Financial Aid website to view UNC Charlotte's Preferred Lender List selection.

 GradSense provides information on student debt, cost of living, estimated expenses, how to pay for graduate school, FAFSA, how to pay off student loans, educational tax benefits, financial portfolios, budget calculator, developing your resume, understanding your credit score, money management, and international student resources.